marelij/UPY-PROGRAMMING-MARELI-KOH_-Q2-2026/README.md

-# Classwork #12 - The Mandelbrot Set
+# Classwork #13 - Error Handling

 ## Description

-Python program that generates a visualization of the Mandelbrot Set by reading iteration data from external files and creating an image.
-The program loads configuration values, processes iteration results from a CSV file, assigns colors based on the number of iterations, and saves the final visualization as a PNG image.
+Three Python programs (Classwork #07, #08, and #09) rebuilt to apply proper error handling.
+Each program validates user input in a loop, raises and catches specific exceptions (including custom ones), uses try/except/else/finally blocks, and logs warnings/errors to a .log file instead of letting the program crash.

+## Programs

+- *verifier_digit.py* (Classwork #07 – Verifier Digit): Calculates the verification digit of a UTFSM roll number, validating the roll format and catching mismatches with a custom DigitoVerificadorError.
+- *numerical_integration.py* (Classwork #08 – Numerical Integration): Approximates the integral of a function chosen from a fixed list, using Default/Custom/Auto-adjust modes, and compares the result against the exact value (absolute and relative error).
+- *spanish_verb_conjugator.py* (Classwork #09 – Spanish Verb Conjugator): Conjugates a regular Spanish verb (-ar/-er/-ir) in present tense for all six pronouns, validating the verb before processing it.

 ## Features

-* Reads configuration values from a text file.
-* Loads Mandelbrot iteration data from a CSV file.
-* Creates an image using the Pillow (PIL) library.
-* Colors each pixel according to its iteration count.
-* Converts the generated image to RGB format.
-* Saves the final Mandelbrot visualization as a PNG file.
+- Input validation loops that keep asking until the data is valid.
+- Custom exceptions (DigitoVerificadorError, OpcionInvalidaError, IntervaloInvalidoError, TerminacionInvalidaError) that store extra details about the error.
+- try/except/else/finally structure: else runs only when no error occurred, finally runs regardless.
+- logging module writes warnings and errors (with timestamp and severity level) to a .log file.
-* Program structure follows the required **INPUT**, **PROCESS**, and **OUTPUT** sections.
+- Program structure follows the required INPUT, PROCESS, and OUTPUT sections.

 ## How to Run

-Make sure you have **Python 3** installed.
+Make sure you have Python 3 installed.

-Install the required library:

-pip install pillow

 Clone this repository or download the source code: